AlexAxenti/School-Projects/Project1/README.md

 ## Feature File Type Count
 **Description:** The user is prompted for a file extension (txt, pdf, etc).
-The script will then output how many files of that type exist in your repo
+The script will then output how many files of that type exist in your repo.

 **Exectuion:** To execute this file, agr1 when calling the script must be '2' as such: